Quick Start

 # Knowledge Base (RAG)

-During an interview, the agent can query the knowledge base to retrieve relevant context before generating a response.
-This is especially useful for topic-specific interviews where the agent needs factual grounding.
+During an interview, the agent queries the knowledge base to retrieve relevant context before generating a response.
+Useful for topic-specific interviews where the agent needs factual grounding.

 # API Reference